adobe-apiplatform/umapi-documentation/docs/en/RefOverview.md

 * Support Administrators: `_support_admin`
 * Deployment Administrators: `_deployment_admin`

 In addition, there are administrative groups for each user group and product profile.
 These are named with a prefix and the group name.
-For example, `_admin_Marketing` or `_product_admin_Adobe Document Cloud for business`.
+For example, `_admin_Marketing`, `_developer_Marketing` or `_product_admin_Adobe Document Cloud for business`.

 * [Add Administrator permissions for a user](api/ActionsCmds.md#add) with the _add_ action for a _user_
 * [Remove Administrator permissions for a user](api/ActionsCmds.md#remove) with the _remove_ action for a _user_